Anti-tick Vaccines to Prevent Tick-borne Diseases in Europe

-Overall objective is to identify and characterize tick proteins involved in ‘tick immunity’ and TBP transmission and to use this knowledge to develop anti-tick vaccines to prevent multiple human TBDs.
+ANTIDotE ran from December 2013 to November 2018.
+The overall objective was to identify and characterise tick proteins involved in ‘tick immunity’ and tick-borne pathogens (TBPs) transmission and to use this knowledge to develop anti-tick vaccines to prevent multiple human TBDs.

-Background Ixodes ricinus transmits bacterial, protozoal and viral pathogens that cause Lyme borreliosis, babesiosis and tick-borne encephalitis respectively and exceedingly affect Central and Eastern Europe.
-During feeding, ticks introduce salivary proteins in the skin that interfere with host defense mechanisms.
-However, in animals repeated tick infestations as well as vaccination against selected tick proteins can lead to decreased pathogen transmission by inhibiting tick feeding - known as ‘tick immunity’ - or by neutralizing tick proteins that facilitate the transmission of tick-borne pathogens (TBPs).
-Also humans with hypersensitivity to tick-bites have a lower risk of contracting tick-borne diseases (TBDs).
-Therefore, anti-tick vaccines encompass an innovative strategy to prevent TBDs in humans, or animals and wildlife to indirectly reduce the risk of contracting TBDs for humans.
+Background Ixodes ricinus transmits bacterial, protozoal and viral pathogens that cause Lyme borreliosis, babesiosis, and tick-borne encephalitis, respectively and exceedingly affect Central and Eastern Europe.
+During feeding, ticks introduce salivary proteins to the skin that interfere with host defence mechanisms.
+However, in animals, repeated tick infestations and vaccination against selected tick proteins can lead to decreased pathogen transmission by inhibiting tick feeding - known as ‘tick immunity’ - or by neutralising tick proteins that facilitate the transmission of TBPs.
+Also, humans with hypersensitivity to tick-bites have a lower risk of contracting tick-borne diseases (TBDs).
+Therefore, anti-tick vaccines encompass an innovative strategy to prevent TBDs in humans, animals, and wildlife to reduce the risk of contracting TBDs for humans indirectly.